robert/robert.github.com/_posts/2024-11-25-minor-miner.md

 Between the ages of 5 and 18, the average child in full-time education completes about 5 maths worksheets a week.
 Each worksheet has 20 questions.
 This means that over the course of their school career, every single one of our kids performs about 80,000 calculations.

 At the moment society completely wastes their work.
 A student figures out that 5+5=10 and 7x7=49.
 This motivates them; they're energised by their success.
 But then what do we do with the fruits of their labour?
 Nothing!
-We throw the fruit away, to rot in the void.
+We throw their fruit away, to rot in the void.
 "We knew that already," we tell them.
 "Your ideas don't matter."
 Our children deserve better.

 That's why I founded MinorMiner.